minio/sha256-simd/README.md

 | 2.4 GHz Intel Xeon CPU E5-2620 v3 | crypto/sha256                |  189.2 MB/s |             |
 | 1.2 GHz ARM Cortex-A53            | crypto/sha256                |    6.1 MB/s |             |

-(*) Measured with "demacroed" version (details to follow)
+(*) Measured with the "unrolled"/"demacro-ed" AVX2 version.
+Due to some Golang assembly restrictions the AVX2 version that uses `defines` loses about 15% performance.
+The optimized version is contained in the git history so for maximum speed you want to do this after getting: `git cat-file blob 586b6e > sha256blockAvx2_amd64.s`.

 ## Comparison to other hashing techniques

-As measured on Intel Xeon (same as above) with AVX2 version
+As measured on Intel Xeon (same as above) with AVX2 version:

 | Method  | Package            |    Speed |
 | ------- | -------------------| --------:|